Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- He's attempted 7.3 threes per game, or 13.9% of his team's shots from beyond the arc this season.

-- Brown's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the 76ers are ranked third in the league, conceding 110.9 points per contest.
+- Defensively, the 76ers are third in the league, giving up 110.9 points per contest.

-- Looking at assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.
+- Looking at assists, the 76ers are sixth in the NBA, giving up 24.2 per game.

-- In terms of 3-pointers, the 76ers are ranked fifth in the league, allowing 11.6 makes per game.
+- Giving up 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked squad in the league.

 Jaylen Brown vs. the 76ers